mig42/bamboomonitor/README.md

 * `tts.user`: User name to authorize TTS requests
 * `tts.password`: Password to authorize TTS requests
 * `plastic.repo`: Full spec of the targeted Plastic SCM repository
+* `plastic.branchPrefix`: Prefix to expect when monitoring branches
 * `bamboo.server`: The base HTTP(S) URI of the Bamboo service
 * `bamboo.plan`: The master plan key where the plan branches will be searched
 * `bamboo.user`: User name to authorize Bamboo REST API requests